DataZenith/wildfireHazardAnalysis/wildfiremodelanalysis.md

 A well-performing model should **assign significantly different burn probabilities to fire and no-fire locations**, resulting in two distinct histogram distributions.

 However, in this case:
-❌ **The fire and no-fire distributions overlap significantly**, meaning the model **fails to meaningfully separate fire-prone areas** from non-fire areas.
+- **The fire and no-fire distributions overlap significantly**, meaning the model **fails to meaningfully separate fire-prone areas** from non-fire areas.
-❌ **Fire locations do not have significantly higher burn probabilities than no-fire locations**.
-❌ **The burn probabilities are not predictive of actual fire occurrence** and appear to be assigned randomly.
+- **The burn probabilities are not predictive of actual fire occurrence** and appear to be assigned randomly.

 Since the **burn probability distributions for fire and no-fire pixels are nearly identical**, this confirms that:
 - **The model does not successfully differentiate between high-risk and low-risk areas.**
-- **Burn probabilities are not useful for decision-making in wildfire risk assessment.**
+- **The models burn probabilities are not useful for decision-making in wildfire risk assessment.**
 - **This supports the PR AUC findings, which showed that the model performs no better than random guessing.**

 These results strongly suggest that the **burn probability model is not a reliable tool for wildfire risk assessment**.